NikitaPishel/live-sim/misc/texts/manuals/manual-short.md

 ```
 *[src/server/model/neuronCmd.py](../src/server/model/neuronCmd.py)*

-Command can be any function with specific inputs and outputs which depend from either it's input command, internal or output.
+Commands can be any function with specific inputs and outputs which depend from either it's input command, internal or output.
 Commands is the main way how you train a model with the usage of an environment.
 The way NN behaves is dictated by the commands.
 Internal neurons are the main brain which creates dependency graph, while inputs and outputs are used to work with external factors.
 In this example we've got constant 1 as an input, and 4 movement directions as outputs.
 If you want to add any new command, you give to it any specific parameters and add them to the list.
 Parameters for internal neurons always stay the same as they don't directly communicate with external factors.

 ## Mutations and Genetic Algorithm
 The model that is used to train a NN is called *Genetic Algorithm*.
 As said earlier, it has some sort of an environment, and NN tries to meet the condition by random mutations.
 Notice, that mutations don't create random neuron, they create random connections between them.
 During the connection addition, there's a chance set by user that mutation will create a connection from random neuron to the new one, meaning it creates a new neuron.
 Also, when the only connection to the neuron is deleted, there's no more reference to the neuron, so it gets deleted.